10aded/4x4-Sudoku-Game/README.md

 ## Gameplay

-All that is needed to solve the puzzles of the game is a mouse.
+Use the mouse to drag tiles onto the grid so that each row, column, and 2 x 2 quadrant contains the numbers 1,2,3,4 in some order.
 Levels do not save on exit of the game.

 ## Build Instructions